Restioson/xtra/README.md

 0.2.

 ## Latest Breaking Changes
-From version 0.2.x to 0.3.0:
+From version 0.3.x to 0.4.0:
-- The default API of the `Handler` trait has now changed to an `async_trait` so that xtra can compile on stable.
-    - *How to upgrade, alternative 1:* change the implementations by annotating the implementation with `#[async_trait]`, removing `Responder` and making `handle` an `async fn` which directly returns the message's result.
-    - *How to upgrade, alternative 2:* if you want to avoid the extra box, you can disable the default `stable` feature in your `Cargo.toml` to keep the old API.
+- The `stable` feature was removed.
+In order to enable the nightly API, enable the new `nightly` feature.

 See the full list of breaking changes by version [here](https://github.com/Restioson/xtra/blob/master/BREAKING-CHANGES.md)